The Merchant of Venice (2004 film): Plot

 Bassanio, a young Venetian, wants to travel to Belmont to woo the wealthy heiress Portia.
 He approaches his merchant friend Antonio for 3000 ducats needed to subsidize his travelling expenditures.
 As all of Antonio's ships and merchandise are tied at sea, Antonio approaches the Jewish moneylender Shylock for a loan.
-Shylock, spiteful of Antonio because he had previously insulted and spat on him (for being a Jew), proposes a condition.
-If Antonio cannot repay the loan at the specified date, Shylock will be free to take a pound of Antonio's flesh from wherever he pleases.
+Shylock, spiteful of Antonio (whom the movie implies to be an ex-Jew converted to Christianity) because he had previously insulted and spat on him (for being a Jew), proposes a condition.
+If Antonio cannot repay the loan at the specified date, Shylock will be free to take a pound of Antonio's flesh.
 Bassanio tries to stop this, but Antonio, surprised by the moneylender's apparent generosity, signs the agreement.
 With money at hand, Bassanio departs with another friend, Gratiano.

 At Belmont, Portia has no lack of suitors.
-Her father, however, has left a will stipulating each suitor to choose one of three caskets: one each of gold, silver, and lead.
-In order to be granted an opportunity to marry Portia, each man must agree in advance to live out his life as a bachelor were he to select wrongly.
+Her father, however, has left a will stipulating that each suitor choose one of three caskets: one each of gold, silver and lead.
+To be granted an opportunity to marry Portia, each man must agree in advance to live out his life as a bachelor were he to select wrongly.
 The suitor who correctly looks past the outward appearance of the caskets will find Portia's portrait inside and win her hand.
 Bassanio makes the correct choice, that of the leaden casket.

 At Venice, all ships bearing Antonio's goods are reported lost at sea, leaving him unable to satisfy the bond.
 Shylock is determined to exact revenge from Christians after his daughter Jessica flees his home to convert to Christianity and elope with the Christian Lorenzo, taking a lot of Shylock's wealth with her.
 With the bond at hand, Shylock has Antonio arrested and brought before court.

 At Belmont, Portia and Bassanio get married.
-A letter later announces that Antonio has defaulted on his loan.
-Shocked, Bassanio and Gratiano leave for Venice with money from Portia, to save Antonio's life.
+A letter soon announces that Antonio has defaulted on his loan.
+Shocked, Bassanio and Gratiano leave for Venice with money from Portia to save Antonio's life.
 Unbeknown to the two friends, Portia and her handmaid Nerissa also leave Belmont.